-Plenty of hiking and biking trails go through and around Grindelwald – from the easy, 3-KM uphill hike to Bachalpsee to the more challenging Eiger trail.
+Plenty of hiking and biking trails go through Grindelwald – from the easy, 3-KM uphill hike to Bachalpsee to the more challenging Eiger trail.
 You’ll also find lots to do at Grindelwald First and Jungfraujoch, both of which are easily accessible from Grindelwald.

 Grindelwald is also the perfect base for a winter holiday.
 From skiing to snowboarding, tobogganing, sledding, and winter hiking, you can engage in all sorts of winter sports.
 The nightlife scene is also particularly lively during the winter months, with plenty of bars and restaurants where you can drink, dance, and exchange stories with fellow travel and adventure enthusiasts.

 If you’re driving to Jungfrau, Grindelwald is also the highest area you can reach with your car, so it’s perfect if you want to infuse road trip adventures into your alpine holiday.